Fast structure learning with modular regularization: Conclusion

 \subsubsection{Acknowledgments}

-We thank Andrey Lokhov, Marc Vuffray, and Seyoung Yun for valuable conversations about this work and we thank Hrayr Harutyunyan for comments on the derivations.
-GV acknowledges support from DARPA grant W911NF-16-1-0575.
-This research is based upon work supported by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA).
-The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of the ODNI, IARPA, DARPA, or the U.S. Government.
-The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright annotation thereon.
+We thank Andrey Lokhov, Marc Vuffray, and Seyoung Yun for valuable conversations about this work and we thank anonymous reviews whose comments have greatly improved this manuscript.
+H. Harutyunyan is supported by USC Annenberg Fellowship.
+This work is supported in part by DARPA via W911NF-16-1-0575 and W911NF-17-C-0011, and the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via 2016-16041100004.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing-the official policies, either expressed or implied, of DARPA, ODNI, IARPA, or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.

 { }